micro-manager/pymmcore/maintainer-notes.md

 - _We_ should provide wheels for all Python versions we claim to support, built agains the oldest NumPy version that we claim to support.
 Thus, any issue with the build or our CI will limit the lowest supported versions.

-- Swig.
-  - Swig 4.x should be used.
-  - Swig 1.x generates code that is no longer compatible with Python 3.x.

 ## ABI Compatibility